Approved Science of Reading Curriculum

 To support district implementation of HQIM with focus and coherence there is a shift in the literacy curriculum review process.
 The review process will primarily highlight comprehensive core programs that provide sufficient support across the five components of reading.
 Arkansas has partnered with EdReports for this review process.
 Please see link below for the Arkansas EdReports catalog.

-Component-specific literacy programs approved in the initial cycles of review will remain on the approved list as supplemental options; link is below.
+Literacy programs that address a specific component and were approved in the initial cycles of review will remain on the approved list as supplemental options; link is below.
 This change is supported by the research-based philosophy that comprehensive programs provide focus and coherence as well as supplemental materials for “just in time” interventions.
-Districts are encouraged to leverage their autonomy to select core, supplemental, and intervention programs that meet the needs of their educational communities.
+Districts are encouraged to leverage their autonomy to select comprehensive, supplemental, and intervention programs that meet the needs of their educational communities.